Updated on April 7, 2016

 Updated on February 20, 2013

-A number of charities and businesses across the country have named today “Giving Tuesday,” so perhaps it is fitting that today representatives of NDNU’s Mail Center delivered more than 20 boxes of warm weather clothing to InnVision/Shelter Network.
-However, community engagement isn’t a one-day process; at NDNU, it’s a way of life.
+A number of charities and businesses across the country have named today “Giving Tuesday, treat ” so perhaps it is fitting that today representatives of NDNU’s Mail Center delivered more than 20 boxes of warm weather clothing to InnVision/Shelter Network.
+However, this site community engagement isn’t a one-day process; at NDNU, this it’s a way of life.

 Even though David Baird doesn’t work in the classroom, he still found a way to incorporate the social justice mission of the university into his work and teach those values to our students.
 Baird, who runs the university’s Mail Center, organized a coat drive for the second consecutive year not only to help those who needed clothing to keep warm in the winter, but also to demonstrate to his student workers the importance of helping those who are in need.
 “I like involving the students so we can give them a taste of what community engagement is like, and show them that it doesn’t take much effort to help lots of people,” said Baird.
 The students who assisted Baird with the coat drive are Alex Aguilar, Sal Arias, Gerardo Rodriguez, Marisela Torres, Cristina Basulto and Jordan Tupfer Cruz.
 “Marisela went with me to deliver the coats,” said Baird, “and we talked about how the little that we did makes a big difference.
 She could appreciate that.”